-3.7.1.1 Restrictions & requirements
+3.8.1.1 Restrictions

-Compared to normal operation of a single device, master-slave operation has some restrictions and requirements:
+Compared to normal operation of a single device, master-slave operation has some restrictions:

-- The MS system reacts partly different in alarm situations (see below in 3.7.1.8) - Connecting the Share bus is mandatory - Though the Share bus makes the system react as dynamic as possible, it's still not as dynamic as single unit operation - Connection to identical models from other series is supported, but limited to series PSI 10000 and PS 10000 which can serve as master or slave units
+- The MS system reacts partly different in alarm situations (see below in 3.8.1.8) - Using the Share bus makes the system react as dynamic as possible, but it's still not as dynamic as single unit operation - Connection to identical models from other series is supported, but limited to PSB 10000 or PSBE 10000 series

-3.7.1.2 Wiring the DC outputs
+3.8.1.2 Wiring the DC terminals

-The DC output of every unit in the parallel operation is connected with correct polarity to the next unit, using cables or copper bars with a cross section according to the total system current and with short as possible length, so their inductance is as low as possible.
+The DC terminal of every unit in the parallel operation is connected with correct polarity to the next unit, using cables or copper bars with a cross section according to the total system current and with short as possible length, so their inductance is as low as possible.

-3.7.1.3 Wiring the Share bus
+3.8.1.3 Wiring the Share bus

-The Share bus is essential for master-slave operation.
-It's wired from unit to unit with standard BNC cables (coaxial, 50Ω type), with a length of $0.5 \, \text{m}$ (1.64 ft) or similar.
-Both BNC sockets are internally wired and are not specifically input or output.
+The Share bus is wired from unit to unit with standard BNC cables (coaxial, $50 \Omega$ type) with a length of 0.5 m (1.64 ft) or similar.
+Both sockets are internally connected and are not specifically input or output.
 The labeling is only for orientation.

-- A max. of 64 units can be connected via Share bus. - Depending on the Share bus being connected or not and the configuration of master-slave mode, the device might show an SF alarm (for details see "3.3.7 Share bus fail")
+- A max. of 64 units can be connected via Share bus. - When connecting the Share bus before a device had been configured as Master or Slave, an SF alarm will occur

-3.7.1.4 Wiring and set-up of the digital master-slave bus
+3.8.1.4 Wiring and set-up of the digital master-slave bus

 The master-slave connectors are built-in and can be connected via network cables (≥CAT3, patch cable).
-After this, MS can be configured manually (recommended) or by remote control.
+After this, MS can be configured manually or by remote control.
 The following applies:

-- A maximum of 64 units can be connected via the bus: 1 master and up to 63 slaves. - Connection only between devices of same kind, i.e. like power supply to power supply; connection of different power classes is allowed and supported, see below in 3.7.1.5 - Units at the end of the bus must be terminated (see below for more information), else the master-slave initialization will fail
+- A maximum of 64 units can be connected via the bus: 1 master and up to 63 slaves. - Connection only between devices of same kind, i.e. bidirectional power supply to bidirectional power supply; connection of different power classes is allowed and supported, but with some restrictions (see section 3.8.1.5 below) - Units at the end of the bus must be terminated (see below for more information), else the master-slave initialization will fail